philterd/philter/docs/docs/database.md

 | `signing_keys` | The private half of the signing keypair (the public half stays readable, since verifiers need it) |
 | `admin_settings` | The Phield API key |

+The audit log is deliberately readable: it is evidence of who did what, and encrypting it would make it unusable for the reporting it exists for.
+It records event names, the acting API key, an object id, a client address and a short detail string — not document content.

-**Not encrypted**, because the values are not recoverable secrets: API keys (stored as a hash), context entries (stored as a token hash, not the original value), policies and their version snapshots, contexts, legal holds, the rest of the admin settings, and webhook delivery records.
+**Not encrypted:** API keys (stored as a hash), context entries (stored as a token hash, not the original value), policies and their version snapshots, contexts, legal holds, the rest of the admin settings, webhook delivery records, and the audit log.
+These hold no recoverable secret — with one exception you control.

+> **A policy can hold a secret, and then it is stored in the clear.** The `crypto` and `fpe` sections
+> of a policy may contain an encryption key.
+Policies and their version snapshots are not encrypted,
+> and the values those keys encrypted are held in `context_entries`, which is not encrypted either —
+> so a key written into a policy can be read by anyone who can read the database, along with
+> everything it encrypted.
+Prefix the value with `env:` (for example `env:CRYPTO_KEY`) to keep the key
+> in the environment and store only the variable's name.
+Philter logs a warning when a policy is saved
+> with a key in it.
+Note that a version snapshot keeps whatever the policy held at the time, so
+> changing an existing policy to use `env:` does not remove the old key from its history.

 ## Configuring the connection